The Secret to Buying and Owning Bonds

 It is because of interest rate risk that bond yields don’t tell the whole story.
 That’s why you should never, ever buy an investment based on yield.
 Look at any personal finance magazine or the business section of any newspaper and you’ll see ads proclaiming high yields, but none of these ads adjusts the yields for any gain or loss in market value.

 This volatility provides opportunity for high-risk speculators and gamblers to try to guess which way interest rates will move next.
 Thus, you’ll find the biggest institutional players in the bond market, not in the stock market.
-Indeed, while at one point $22.8 billion worth of stocks traded each day in the U.S., $400 billion worth of bonds were traded.
-And while stock prices, until recently, moved by eighths, or 12.5 cents, bonds move by basis points.
-Each basis point is just 1/100th of 1%.
+Indeed, in 2012 the daily average of stocks traded in the U.S. was $123 billion, while the daily average on bonds traded was $843 billion – the bond activity was nearly ten times higher than stocks.

 With Interest Rate Risk to Contend With, Should You Buy Bonds?